 Note: Exam scores are valid one year from the date the exam was taken, the NSCA must receive documentation of valid CPR and AED certification BEFORE the one year mark has passed.
 After that date, exam scores are considered NULL and VOID and the exam must be re-taken.

 Please mail your supporting documentation to:

 1885 Bob Johnson DriveColorado Springs, CO 80906FAX: 719-632-6367 (copies of CPR/AED only)Email: firstname.lastname@example.org (copies of CPR/AED only)

-Because candidates with diverse backgrounds take the NSCA's certified personal trainer (NSCA-CPT) exam, it is difficult to recommend a single approach when preparing to take the exam.
-An academic background in an exercise science/physiology, strength training and conditioning, physical therapy or athletic training related curriculum provides the ideal foundation from which a candidate may begin to prepare for the NSCA-CPT exam.
+Because candidates with diverse backgrounds take the NSCA-CPT exam, it is difficult to recommend a single approach when preparing for it.
+An academic background in an exercise science/physiology, strength training and conditioning, physical therapy or athletic training related curriculum provides the ideal foundation from which a candidate may begin to prepare for the exam.
 However, there are candidates without an exercise science-related degree, but with a significant amount of professional experience who want to take the NSCA-CPT exam.
 Therefore, candidates should follow the information below that best reflects their academic background.